Goggia leads Italian 1-2 in WCup super-G, Shiffrin 3rd - WHIZ News

 “It’s one-hundredth so it burns.
 A lot,” she said.

-Goggia’s seventh career World Cup win was her third in super-G. She also took silver at the biennial world championships in February when Shiffrin won by just 0.02.
+A seventh career World Cup win was Goggia’s third in super-G. She also took silver at the biennial world championships in February when Shiffrin won by just 0.02.

-Always one of the most flamboyant racers, Goggia seemed at the limit making some turns and lost a ski pole landing a jump near the end.

-The 2018 Olympic downhill champion said she had to let the pole go after soaring “too long, too high” at the jump.

 Goggia also held nothing back standing atop the podium, loudly and heartily singing her national anthem, known by its opening line of Fratelli d’Italia, with eyes closed.